hitchdev/examples/README.md

 # Future work on this repo

 - [ ] Mount code folder with podman so "./key build" is unnecessary after code changes.
+- [ ] Integrate containerized postgres running with all of the apps, seeded with [given preconditions](https://hitchdev.com/hitchstory/using/given/).
-- [ ] Mock the passage of time - to do app with reminder.
+- [ ] Mock the passage of time with a step - implement reminders into the to do apps.
-- [ ] Demonstrate how an app with a postgres database could be easily tested.
+- [ ] Handle a REST API response which returns a different UUID each time it is called.
-- [ ] Demonstrate story inheritance (e.g. logging in story -> add todo).
+- [ ] Demonstrate story inheritance (e.g. logging in story -> add todo) using all of the [currently documented inheritance features listed here](https://hitchdev.com/hitchstory/using/).

+Have suggestions?
+What kind of gnarly integration tests would you find most interesting?
+Raise an issue if you have more ideas.